© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twyn Bryn March round cairn is a scheduled monument protected by Cadw under reference MM344.
 View the official record →

-Twyn Bryn March is a round cairn located in Wales, dating to the Prehistoric period and serving a funerary and ritual function.
+Twyn Bryn March is a round cairn located in Wales, designated as a Scheduled Ancient Monument (SAM MM344) by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM344.

 Twyn Bryn March round cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twyn Bryn March round cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM344.